AnnesFlashBack/Mini-Exercises/MiniEx-05/README.md

 This made sort of a pseudo-3D effect, I felt.
 With the small blocks on top of the big blocks, and the moving dark circles in the background, it gave the program some much needed depth.

 ## Objects, Blocks, and Generation
+From what I have understood, an object can be seen as sort of… a thing.
+That might sound a bit strange, but it is the best way I can describe it.
+I am reminded of the philosopher Plato’s *theory of forms* when I first started thinking about this, spurred on by Shiffman’s teachings about Classes.
+That, by using classes, you are creating the “ideal” object.
+The conceptual object, before it is actually created, and from that, deviations and differences can be found.
+In my program, each bullet is different even though they are all stem from the same class and should be the same, but they are all unique.
+Their positions are different, their lifespans are different.

+When looking at the real world, everything around us could be considered an object.
+A red apple is an object of the Apple class, for instance, but it looks slightly different from other apples.
+Going with this mindset, objects could be seen as a way of applying a sort of realism to programming.
+This is especially noticeable in video games, particularly those made by big companies.
+Here, realism is a point of pride and something the developers strive to achieve.
+They want each object the player encounters to feel unique and real, instead of the lines of code that they are.
+That is why bugs and glitches are as jarring and potentially hilarious as they are when we see them in modern video games.
+The player is given an expectation of realism, and when that expectation is broken its clashes harshly with the player’s immersion.

+Objects have recognizable characteristics, both in programming and in the real world.
+There is an expectation of what can and cannot be done with this object, based on the recognizable factors the object shares with all other objects of its class.

+It is as the Plato’s *theory of forms* states; *ideas are the most accurate reality. *

 ##### Libraries:
 - p5.play (createSprite, collide, Group, overlap etc.)